 The Head of Audit and Inspection may from time to time engage specialist auditors from outwith the Council to carry out audit work.
 These auditors are the Head of Audit and Inspection's representatives and will be afforded the same rights and privileges as a member of Internal Audit.
+The Director of Corporate Governance and Solicitor to the Council will ensure that all specialist auditors engaged by the Council will have full access rights as listed above.

-Whenever any matter arises which involves, or is thought to involve, irregularities concerning funds, stores or other property of the Council or associated or subsidiary companies and trusts or any suspected irregularity in the exercise of the functions of the authority, the Senior Executive Officer or Managing Director/Chief Executive concerned shall notify in writing to the Head of Audit and Inspection who shall take whatever steps are necessary by way of investigation and report.
+Whenever any matter arises which involves, or is thought to involve, irregularities concerning funds, stores or other property of the Council or associated or subsidiary companies and trusts or any suspected irregularity in the exercise of the functions of the authority, the Service Executive Director/ Chief Officer or Managing Director/Chief Executive concerned shall notify in writing to the Head of Audit and Inspection who shall take whatever steps are necessary by way of investigation and report.

-The Head of Audit and Inspection shall deal with such irregularities in accordance with the Council's Whistleblowing and Response Policy and following consultation with the Chief Executive or Director of Legal and Administration shall, where appropriate, report the matter to the Police.
+The Head of Audit and Inspection shall deal with such irregularities in accordance with the Council's Whistleblowing and Response Policy and following consultation with the Chief Executive or Director of Governance and Solicitor to the Council shall, where appropriate, report the matter to the Police.